tanfwong/sdr_notes/_sources/ch3/test_filters.md

     int delay1 = 2;
     h1[delay1] = 1.0;

-    // Filter2 and 3 are the same lowpass filter (not for upsample and
+    // Filter2 and 3 are the same lowpass filter
-    // then downsample
-    // Define filter2's impulse response
     // This filter design doesn't work too well when D is not a power of 2 int maxUD = (U>D)?U:D;
     int h2_len = h1_len*U;